EdoardoCicero/PDDL-Examples/README.md

 In console "python ./planner.py path_to_domain.pddl path_to_problem.pddl"
 <br/>

-You can use also *PLANimator.exe* only on Windows and you can test only Market, Fireman and Logistic problem through the online pddl solver
+You can use also *PLANimator.exe* only on Windows and you can test only Market, Fireman and Logistic problem through the [PDDL Solver](http://solver.planning.domains/)
 ("Logistic problem with derivative predicates" requires fast downward).